-Please submit a Letter of Commitment for Government Partners (85 KB, Word) to email@example.com.
+Please submit a Letter of Commitment for Government Partners (265 KB, DOC) to firstname.lastname@example.org.

 IIE is seeking the support of governments, private sector, nongovernmental organizations, and others who will be able to contribute purposeful action.

 Government partners who have signed on share in our goal of providing an international experience to U.S. students, and furthering the relationship between their countries and the United States by making more educational connections.
 By increasing the number of scholarships and placements offered to study in a particular country, more U.S. students will be able to pursue studies and language skills in select countries.

 - The French government, within the context of its "Friendship initiative" for transatlantic student mobility, has provided incentive grants to strengthen U.S.-French academic partnerships and to support campuses in developing their study abroad programs.

 - Education New Zealand, in partnership with New Zealand's eight universities and five participating Institutes of Technology and Polytechnics, will provide merit based and travel awards of $500 to $2,000 for U.S. students studying abroad in New Zealand starting in fall 2014.

 - The Norwegian Center for International Cooperation in Education sponsoring an International Academic Partnership Program to help build linkages between institutions in U.S. and Norway focused on energy and the environment.
 Beginning in fall 2014, Generation Study Abroad partner campuses can apply through IIE to participate.